Master P: 2001–2005: The New No Limit

-On December 18, 2001, Master P released his tenth studio album Game Face, the first Master P album released on The New No Limit, which had a partnership with Universal Records.
+On December 18, 2001, Master P released his tenth studio album, Game Face, the first Master P album released on The New No Limit, which had a partnership with Universal Records.
 In 2002, The 504 Boyz released their second album Ballers.
 Both albums charted high on the Hip-Hop charts, but shortly after, No Limit began to decline in popularity.
 Record sales as well as roster changes and lawsuits caused No Limit Records to file for bankruptcy on December 17, 2003.

 Master P's eleventh album, titled Good Side, Bad Side, was released on March 23, 2004, through Koch Records, debuting at number 1 on the Billboard Independent Albums chart.
-Master P and TRU released their last album The Truth in 2005 followed by Master P's twelfth studio album Ghetto Bill Vol. 1.
+Master P and TRU released their last album The Truth in 2005 followed by Master P's twelfth studio album Ghetto Bill:The Best Hustler in the Game.

 2005–2007: Guttar Music

 In 2005, Master P and his son Romeo Miller formed the independent label Guttar Music.
-On November 29, 2005, Master P released his first independent album and thirteenth overall, Living Legend: Certified D-Boy, on Guttar Music.
+On November 29, 2005, Master P released his first independent album and 13th overall, Living Legend: Certified D-Boy, on Guttar Music.
 Master P and 504 Boyz released their last album titled Hurricane Katrina: We Gon Bounce Back that year, and it was dedicated to the victims of Hurricane Katrina.

 In April 2006, Master P released a compilation album America's Most Luved Bad Guy.
 In 2007, Master P released a collaboration album with Romeo titled Hip Hop History that sold 32,000 copies worldwide.